-Feel free to call The Porches and talk it over.
+Feel free to call Trudy at Porches and talk it over.

 Could you tell me a little bit about your qualifications as an editor and teacher?

-Currently I am the series editor of the Flannery O'Connor award for short fiction.
+Nancy Zafris: Currently the series editor of the Flannery O'Connor award for short fiction.
 You can read more about this at http://www.ugapress.org/index.php/series/FOC

-For nine years I was the fiction editor of The Kenyon Review.
-Each June I teach at The Kenyon Review Adult Summer Workshop for which I am also the associate coordinator.
-Many stories from the workshop I teach there have subsequently been published.
-I have taught at the University of Pittsburgh, The Ohio State University, Centre College, West Virginia University, and Masaryk University in Brno, Czech Rebuplic (where I was a Senior Fulbright Fellow).
-I've published over two dozen short stories.
-My books include The People I Know, acollection of short stories that won the Flannery O'Connor award for short fiction as well as the Ohioana Library Association award for best fiction; The Metal Shredders, a novel that was a New York Times notable book of the year; and another novel, Lucky Strike, that was a BookSense notable.
-I've won several awards and grants, including two National Endowment for the Arts Individual Artist Grants.
+For nine years she was the fiction editor of The Kenyon Review.
+Each June she teaches at The Kenyon Review Adult Summer Workshop for which she is the associate coordinator.
+Many stories from the workshop have subsequently been published.
+She taught at the University of Pittsburgh, The Ohio State University, Centre College, West Virginia University, and Masaryk University in Brno, Czech Rebuplic (where I was a Senior Fulbright Fellow).
+She published over two dozen short stories.
+Her books include The People I Know, collection of short stories that won the Flannery O'Connor award for short fiction as well as the Ohioana Library Association award for best fiction; The Metal Shredders, a novel that was a New York Times notable book of the year; and another novel, Lucky Strike, that was a BookSense notable and most recently, The Home Jar Stories.
+She's won several awards and grants, including two National Endowment for the Arts Individual Artist Grants.

 "I arrived at the Porches with a formless manuscript and left three days later with the draft of a novel.
 Nancy Zafris discoverd the form that I had been struggling to uncover and breathed life into it.
 Nancy is simply the best editor and teacher I know: challenging, supportive, creative beyond measure.
 To enjoy such indivdiual attention from an artist of her caliber is an experience I recommend without reservation to any writer.
 I have been to lots of writers' workshops--many very good workshops--but none can compare to my experience at the Porches."